 You surely want your customer to know you’re an expert in your chosen niche and this is a formidable medium to help them through the information and tips you dish out from your blog while serving them with your products and services.

 This would not have been possible if WordPress have not provided the platform that enables a well organized article posting in a reverse chronological order.
 Also, it has so many tools and features that made it super easy to use.

 There are steps to take to post on WordPress blogging platform.
 Below are the steps needed to post an article on WordPress blog.

 Log in to your Admin panel: The first thing to do is to log in to your admin panel to be able to access the tools for creating a post.

 Go to Add New post: On the left side menu, scroll down to Post and let your cursor stay on it.
 A sub drop down menu will appear.
 Click on Add New and it would take you to the page where you can create your post.

 The starting point

 There are basic but fundamental things you must put into consideration when writing a post which would invariably determine the reach of the post.

-1. Title: The first thing is to slot in the title of your post in the long rectangular box.
-Please, your title must be concise and direct as possible.
 Not more than 70 characters.
 Also, ensure your target keywords are included either as the starting words or somewhere within the middle.
 You may install Yoast SEO plugin to guide you on title length and target keyword inclusion from SEO perspective.

 2. Edit URL: One of the significant reasons why I fell in love with WordPress is the opportunity to edit long URL, make it compact with my target keyword in focus and also, the ability to generate the shortlink for social media posts (most time this tool comes up beside view post when you want to edit a published post).
 All you need to do is to click on ‘Edit‘ to restructure your title URL.